PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_vc.rst

 This book chooses github for three reasons: (1) It is widely used.
 (2) It is free for education purposes.
-(3) It is supported by many tools other than the github website.
-Figure :ref:`figure-github1` shows the website of github and the portal for an education account.
-Signing up in github is easy, as shown in Figure :ref:`figure-github3`.
-After creating an account, a repository can be created as shown in Figure :ref:`figure-github4`.
+(3) It is supported by many tools other than the github website. :numref:`figure-github1` shows the website of github and the portal for an education account.
+Signing up in github is easy, as shown in :numref:`figure-github3`.
+After creating an account, a repository can be created as shown in :numref:`figure-github4`.
 This website has many
 options: the name of the repository, whether it is public or private, whether to initialize the repository with README, etc.
-Figure :ref:`figure-github5` shows the options for creating a new
+:numref:`figure-github5` shows the options for creating a new
 repository:

 .. _figure-github3: